-

 In what circumstances, if any, can claims be disposed of without a full trial in your jurisdiction?

-There are essentially two ways to terminate proceedings without a full trial.
+There are several ways to conclude proceedings without a full trial.

 -